Overview

 double num1, num2;

-if (mg_json_get_num(params, "$[0]", &num1) &&
+if (mg_json_get_num(hm->body, "$[0]", &num1) &&

-mg_json_get_num(params, "$[1]", &num2)) {
+mg_json_get_num(hm->body, "$[1]", &num2)) {

-// Success! create a JSON response
+// Success! create JSON response

-mg_http_reply(c, 200, "Content-Type: application/json\r\n", "%s\n", resp);
+mg_http_reply(c, 200, "Content-Type: application/json\r\n",

 } else {

-mg_http_reply(c, 500, NULL, "%s", "Parameters missing");
+mg_http_reply(c, 500, NULL, "Parameters missing\n");

 }